• HOME

 • GET INVOLVED

-Designing Innovative Social Robots through end-User ParTicipation (DISRUPT)
+Designing Innovative Social Robots through

-The DISRUPT project aims to co-create a blueprint for the development of social robots for older adults.
+In this project, we set out to co-create a blueprint for the development of social robots for older adults.

 Why is this research important?